 In Procore, a downstream collaborator is a person, business, or entity that enters into a legal agreement with your company to perform work on a construction project.
 The term, downstream collaborator, is used to represent the person, business, or entity that a Procore company account holder is paying to perform contracted work.

-Examples of downstream collaborators are:
+When managing invoices, examples of downstream collaborators are:

 Upstream vs Downstream Invoices